chrisrude/oobabot/README.md

 ---

-# Interacting with oobabot
+## Interacting with **`oobabot`**

-By default, oobabot will listen for three types of messages in the servers it's connected to:
+By default, **`oobabot`** will listen for three types of messages in the servers it's connected to:

- 1. any message in which oobabot's account is @-mentioned
+ 1. any message in which **`oobabot`**'s account is @-mentioned
- 2. any direct message
+ 1. any direct message
- 3. any message containing a provided wakeword (see Optional Settings)
+ 1. any message containing a provided wakeword (see Optional Settings)

- # Known Issues
+## Known Issues

 - ooba's text generation can errs with OOM when more than one request comes in at once.
 - sometimes the bot wants to continue conversations on behalf of other members of the chatroom.
 I have some hacks in place to notice and truncate this behavior, but it can lead to terse responses on occasion.
 - found one not listed here?
 [Create an issue](https://github.com/chrisrude/oobabot/issues) on github!